tmcgilchrist/ghuntley/content/notes/golang.md

 # structs

 structs are typed collections of fields.
 They’re useful for grouping data together to form records.
-Structs are mutable.

 ```go
 type Person struct {